tc39/proposal-ses/README.md

 ## How Deterministic?

-_We do not include any form of replay within the goals of SES, so this "How Deterministic" section is only important because of the punchlines at the end of this section._
+_We do not include any form of replay within the goals of this proposal, so this "How Deterministic" section is only important because of the punchlines at the end of this section._

 Given a deterministic spec, one could be sure that two computations, run on two conforming implementations, starting from the same state and fed the same inputs, will compute the same new states and outputs.
 The ES5 and ES2015 specs come tantalizingly close to being deterministic.
-We have avoided some common but unnecessary sources of non-determinism like Java's `System.identityHashCode`.
+ECMAScript has avoided some common but unnecessary sources of non-determinism like Java's `System.identityHashCode` or the enumeration order of identity hash tables.
 But the ECMAScript specs fail for three reasons:

   * Genuine non-determinism, such as by `Math.random()`.
   * Unspecified but unavoidable failure, such as out-of-memory.